 Calculating Protons Neutrons and Electrons

-This topic covers the standard notation for atoms and ions, which encodes their fundamental composition.
-Mastering this allows you to quickly determine the number of protons, neutrons, and electrons in any species, a core skill for solving many chemistry problems without a calculator.
+Standard notation for atoms and ions encodes their fundamental composition, so you can quickly determine the number of protons, neutrons, and electrons in any species, a core skill for solving many chemistry problems without a calculator.

 Part of the ESAT Chemistry syllabus — revision for the Engineering and Science Admissions Test (ESAT), the UAT-UK admissions test for Cambridge, Imperial, Oxford and UCL.